 Best private graduate student loans: federal or private?

-Consider what you’re missing out on when choosing private student loans — namely, federal protections like income-driven repayment and student loan forgiveness.
+Consider what you’re missing out on when choosing private student loans — namely, federal protections like income-driven repayment and loan forgiveness programs.
 But if you aren’t interested in pursuing those options, a private loan could save you money.
 The key to saving money is finding the lowest rate, and evaluating each lender’s terms to find the right loan for you.